kanakana-rcj/BlockFrontManager/README.md

 NeoForge is up to date
 ```

-if you need to update, you can use update option like:
+With "update" option, you can update your BlockFront and Neoforge.
 ```
-$ python3 ./main.py update
+$ ./main.bin update
 getting latest BlockFront file: 0.6.0.2b saved BlockFront to /mnt/c/Users/Username/AppData/Roaming/.minecraft/mods/BlockFront-1.21.1-0.6.0.2b-RELEASE.jar BlockFront requires NeoForge 21.1.77